Learn more about our plan to expand services to more children and families in our community

 Morgan Harper, Infant/Toddler Program Coordinator

 Hi!
-I’m Morgan, I grew up on Long Island, New York and found myself here in Portland Maine in 2015 with my now husband, Nathan.
+I’m Morgan, I grew up on Long Island, New York and found myself here in Portland Maine in 2015 with my husband, Nathan.
 I found YFO 6 months into motherhood when I needed a job and care for my daughter, Penelope.
 Not a day goes by that I don’t thank my lucky stars that I nestled myself into this community.
 I have met my best friends, my kiddos have met their best friends, and we’ve made connections that have made parenting life feel so much more connected.
 The support and friendships here helped keep my head above water in those first few years of motherhood.
 I hold a BA in Marketing and worked in that field before leaving in search of something more aligned with myself.
 I started working in the field in 2012 and I love working in ECE because it fills me with joy.
 It’s one of the hardest jobs I've done but it rewards me with some of the best moments.
 I’ve learned so much about myself and healed some parts of me through this work.
 Being open to viewing children as whole people and being curious about how their world view is unfolding allows for great interactions.
 Now, after years of experience in multiple classrooms and a second kiddo (Hugo), I realize Early childhood education is my passion.
 I want kids to feel safe enough to voice their needs and come to me for support and ask all the questions they can think of, oh, and to laugh!
 That’s essential!

 When I'm not at work I enjoy slow weekend mornings with a quiet cup of coffee, dance parties in my kitchen, taking hikes with my family, and sharing a meal with friends.
 I miss New York a lot but I love Maine so much, experiencing the change of the seasons here in so many different types of scenery, it makes me so happy to be a human.
 But, if I had to be an animal instead….
 I’d be a whale, hands down!
 Gentle, aquatic giants; there’s something a little magical about them.

-Evelyne Kanku, Curriculum Coordinator
+Evelyne Kanku, Curriculum Coordinator/Preschool Program Coordinator

 I'm Evelyne.
 I live in Gray with my wonderful husband, Thierry and together we are blessed with four smart and beautiful girls; Trevy, Ashley, Benny, and Gracy.
 I am from Kinshasa in the Democratic Republic of Congo.
 Before I left the Congo I did five years of college with a major in Administration and Commercial Sciences and a concentration in Pedagogy.
 In 2019 I graduated from The Southern Maine Community College with an Associate degree in Early Childhood Education.
 I began my work in child care and with YFO in March of 2012.
 I started as a floater before moving into a primary teaching position in the Tykes room.
 I strive to make students feel like they’re ready to have fun and learn when they are in a classroom with me.
 I love the impact I can make on the future of our children and I love the way YFO cares and worries for each other, staff & families.
 When I am not working I like to cook, to sing, to dance, to visit different places and to be with my family.
 If you were an animal which would you be: Dolphin, because of the ocean freedom and being one of the smartest ocean animals

-Lubna Ramadan, School Chef
+Lubna Aria, School Chef

-More about Lubna coming soon
+More about Trudy coming soon!

 PUBLIC PRE-K (Portland 4 year olds)

-Anoff Cobblah Pre-K Teacher
+Rachael Suhie, Pre-K Teacher

 Nathan Higgins, Educational Technician Pre-K